AlexisTM/LIDAREnhanced/README.md

 How fast is it ?
 -----------

 The maximal speed is mainly limited by I2C speed more than the configuration.
 Therefore, I advise you to choose the most *stable* than the most speedy.
+The next step to improve performances is to sync the laser with the expected acquisition time depending on the distance precedently measured.
+It would allow to improve acquisition and reduce the I2C usage.
+Also, it could be great to use the constant acquisition.

 * 100 kHz
   - 800Hz With FORCE_RESET_OFFSET **and** ENABLE_STRENGTH_MEASURE to **true**